 Bruxism is a dental disorder that occurs when a patient grinds his or her teeth or clenches them together.
 You are probably not even aware of this habit, though you may begin to notice signs that it is occurring.
 For the most part, patients grind or clench either in their sleep or without recognizing its occurrence during the day.
 Symptoms like extreme tooth sensitivity, worn tooth surfaces, indentations along your tongue’s border, or jaw discomfort may alert you that something is not quite right.
 There are also studies that suggest that snoring and tooth grinding is related to sleep apnea.
 If this happens, contact us for a visit.

 How Bruxism May Damage Your Oral Health

 Bruxism places a lot of friction and pressure on your teeth, which subsequently strains your jaw joints (called your TMJs – or temporomandibular joints).
 The bad news is that this can result in fractured or broken teeth and TMJ disorder.
-The good news is that we offer dental crowns for damaged teeth and TMJ treatment if you are suffering from jaw strain.
+The good news is that we offer dental veneers for heavily worn teeth and TMJ treatment if you are suffering from jaw strain.
 Your best bet is to schedule an appointment with us, so we can diagnose your concern and guide you back toward daily comfort with noninvasive treatment.